 - registrant number

 - registration credentials

 Letters of Standing/Verification of Registration/Certificate of Professional Conduct

-This information is provided to other regulatory bodies upon request from a member and/or a regulatory body:
+This information is provided to other regulatory bodies upon request from a registrant and/or a regulatory body:

 - registration status history